N-Quasi-Abelian Categories vs N-Tilting Torsion Pairs: Maximal Quillen exact structure

-In general an additive category $\cE$ can admit different exact structures.
-In particular the previous axioms imply that any split short exact sequence is a conflation for any exact structure on $\cE$.
-Hence any additive category $\cE$ admits a \emph{minimal exact structure} whose conflations are the split short exact sequences.
+In general, an additive category $\cE$ can admit different exact structures.
+In particular any split short exact sequence is a conflation for any exact structure on $\cE$, moreover any additive category $\cE$ admits a \emph{minimal exact structure} whose conflations are split short exact sequences.

 Recently many advances have been done also for the dual problem: does $\cE$ admit a \emph{maximal exact structure}?
-Due to the definition of Quillen exact structure the natural candidate for being the class of conflations for the maximal exact structure on $\cE$ is the class of all kernel-cokernel pairs stable by push-outs and pull-backs.
-In \cite{Rump2} Rump proved that any additive category admits a maximal Quillen exact structure and in \cite{SW} Sieg and Wegner proved that for additive categories with kernels and cokernels (or equivalently $2$-quasi-abelian categories) this maximal exact structure coincides with the class of all stable kernel-cokernel pairs.
+Due to the definition of Quillen exact structure, the natural candidate for being the class of conflations for the maximal exact structure on $\cE$ is the class of all kernel-cokernel pairs stable by push-outs and pull-backs.
+In \cite{Rump2} Rump proved that any additive category admits a maximal Quillen exact structure and, in \cite{SW}, Sieg and Wegner proved that for additive categories with kernels and cokernels (or equivalently $2$-quasi-abelian categories) this maximal exact structure coincides with the class of all stable kernel-cokernel pairs.
 Crivei generalized the result of Sieg and Wegner as follows:

-\begin{proposition} \cite[Theorem 3.5]{Crivei} Let $\cE$ be a \emph{weakly idempotent complete} additive category (i.e., additive category in which every section has a cokernel, or equivalently, every retraction has a kernel).
-The class of all kernel-cokernel pairs stable by push-outs and pull-backs is a Quillen exact structure on $\cE$ and hence it is the maximal one. \end{proposition}
+\begin{proposition} \cite[Th.~3.5]{Crivei} Let $\cE$ be a \emph{weakly idempotent complete} additive category (i.e., additive category in which every section has a cokernel, or equivalently, every retraction has a kernel).
+The class of all kernel-cokernel pairs stable by push-outs and pull-backs is the maximal Quillen exact structure on $\cE$. \end{proposition}

-\begin{remark} Any projectively complete category is weakly idempotent complete and additive.
+\begin{remark} Any projectively complete category $\cE$ is weakly idempotent complete and additive.
 In particular any $2$-quasi-abelian category is projectively complete.
-Let us recall that if $(\cE,{\cE}x)$ is a Quillen exact structure on a weakly idempotent complete category $\cE$ we have: if $gf$ is a deflation hence $g$ is a deflation too (\cite[Proposition 7.6.]{Buh}). \end{remark}
+If $(\cE,{\cE}x)$ is a Quillen exact structure on $\cE$ and $gf$ is a deflation, hence $g$ is a deflation (\cite[Prop.
+7.6.]{Buh}). \end{remark}

 \begin{definition} Let $(\cE,{\cE}x)$ be an exact category.
 A complex $X^\point$ with entries in $\cE$ is called \emph{acyclic} if each differential $d^n:X^n\to X^{n+1}$ decomposes in $\cE$ as $d^n=m_n\circ e_n: \xymatrix{X^n\ar@{->>}[r]^{e_n} & D^n\ar@{>->}[r]^{m_n} & X^{n+1}}$ where $m_n$ in an inflation, $e_n$ is a deflation and the sequence $\xymatrix{D^n\ar@{>->}[r]^(0.4){m_n} & X^{n+1}\ar@{->>}[r]^(0.4){e_{n+1}} & D^{n+1}}$ belongs to ${\cE}x$ for any $n\in\Bbb Z$. \end{definition}